abeade/browser-websocket-client/README.md

 ## Browser-WebSocket-Client

 Browser WebSocket Client is an extension for Chrome and Firefox that provides a simple method for testing a WebSocket server.
 It allows you to send and receive raw JSON messages as well as save server URLs, protocols, and messages for later use.

+### Release Notes

+See the [release notes](https://github.com/kensiprell/browser-websocket-client/releases) for the latest changes.

 ### Browser Installation